bhoomikadhaka/Teams-Clone/README.md

 ## Introduction

-I've buit a teams-clone Website using Nodejs, react, WebRTC, Redis-server(to store database).
-This is my submission for Microsoft Engage 2021. i have built my prototype using agile methodology.
+We've buit a teams-clone Website using Nodejs, react, WebRTC, Redis-server(to store database). i have built my prototype using agile methodology.

 ## TO RUN LOCALLY